Christina O'Connor- 6291; Chloe Mo-6273; Jack Pierce-1068; Centre Number-14109

 The answer was split almost evenly so we decided to film the majority of our teaser trailer in hand held to give the point of view of the actors, similar to the clip shown below from Blair Witch, and then to break it up we had tripod shots to create a sense of stillness.

 A major issue we discovered when planning our teaser trailer was how much of the villains/monsters to show.
 The other teaser trailers or theatrical trailers we used for research seemed to vary in whether they had villains in masks and also whether the audience saw the villain straight away, never or just fleetingly at the end.
 As a group we were undecided how to proceed on this issue so created a question on our survey to see what the audience would prefer.
 To keep the villain hidden until the end would create enigma and suspense throughout the teaser trailer but to show it at the beginning may lead to an anti-climax.
 We first asked whether they would want to see the villains face or for them to be hidden for example by wearing a mask.
+The majority of those surveyed said they would not want to see the villains face.
+Therefore based on this result we decided to only show the villain briefly on two separate occasion creating suspense and enigma for the audience, securing this idea further we went to ask whether the audience would prefer our teaser trailer to focus on the victims, villains or a mixture of both.

 The two scenes where our villians are shown